jd-coderepos/awesome-llms/README.md

   research problem:
   ```

-BONUS: You can also add your structured description to the [Open Research Knowledge Graph](https://orkg.org/) by `Add new Paper` and using the following [template](https://orkg.org/template/R609825/properties) to describe the model.
+BONUS: You can also add your structured description to the [Open Research Knowledge Graph](https://orkg.org/) by selecting `Add new Paper` from the homepage and using the following [template](https://orkg.org/template/R609825/properties) to describe the model.

 ## Exporting into a structured format